モロッコ

 • Breakfast

-• Private car transfer Pick you up at the hotel and drive to Fez.
+• Private transfer You will be picked up at the hotel and travel to Fes.

-These ruins were built in the 3rd century BCE and are registered as a UNESCO World Heritage site.
-They are very well preserved and offer a sense of historical atmosphere.
+These ruins were constructed in the 3rd century BCE and are registered as a UNESCO World Heritage Site.
+They are very well preserved and offer a place to feel the sense of history.
 [English Guide]

 • Morocco - Fes

-• About Fez Fez is Morocco’s oldest imperial city and one of the most interesting and stimulating places.
-It has a medina that is the most completely preserved in the Arab world and has remained largely unchanged since its founding over 1,000 years ago.
-Considered a cultural capital, Fez is composed of three areas: Fez el-Bali (the old city), Fez el-Jdid (the new city), and Ville Nouvelle, which shows the influence of the French colonial period.
+• About Fes Fes is Morocco’s oldest royal city and one of the most fascinating and stimulating places.
+It has a medina preserved in the most complete form in the Arab world, remaining largely unchanged since its founding more than 1,000 years ago.
+Considered the cultural capital, Fes is composed of three areas: Fes el-Bali (the old city), Fes el-Jdid (the new city), and Ville Nouvelle, which shows the influence of the French colonial period.

-• Marinid Tombs Before stepping into the medina (old city), visit the Marinid Tombs on the hill to get an overview of the medieval townscape.
+• Marinid Tombs Before entering the medina (old city), visit the Marinid tombs on the hill to get a panoramic view of the medieval town.
 A visit at sunset is especially recommended.
-With the call to prayer from the muezzin echoing across the valley, the city lights begin to shine and you can enjoy a special atmosphere.
+With the call to prayer echoing across the valley and the city lights beginning to sparkle, you can experience a special atmosphere.
 [English Guide]

 • Dinner